 Programs That Reduce Costs

 There are programs that work towards preventing injuries and teaching citizens about health issues.
 The programs are funded by the government of Canada and are created to help reduce healthcare costs and to teach people how to take control of their health before they turn into more serious problems.
 There are programs for seniors, those with disabilities, awareness campaigns for back injuries, and many others.
 These programs are designed to help people in Canada stay healthier because they are educated about health-related issues.

 Special Care For Retired Veterans

 The healthcare of veterans is well looked after in Canada and they receive the care that they need in their later lives when they may retire to care homes or seniors centers.

 The Canadian government not only treats injuries sustained in the service of their country but veterans get whatever care that they need.
 What's more, all veterans who are injured, disabled, and retired are admitted to lifelong financial support and care under the Canadian health care system.
 This long-term care includes medical care facilities and comfortable accommodations at nursing homes all over Canada.

-Do Non-Citizens or Permanent Residents Get Free Healthcare?
+Do Non-Citizens or Permanent Residents Get Free Healthcare in Canada?